sigfredonin/FORTH/README.md

 This implementation is written in fairly elementary Forth.
-It does not, for example, make explicit use of the return stack, and it does not use any of the advanced features of the later versions of the language, such as local variables or object oriented features.
+It does not, for example, make explicit use of the return stack, and it does not use any of the advanced facilities of the later versions of the language, such as local variables or object oriented features.
-It conforms to the ANSI X3.215-1994 standard, except that it uses a Forth word to access a system millisecond or microsecond clock, as a means of seeding the pseudorandom number generator.
+It conforms to the ANSI X3.215-1994 Forth standard, except that it uses a Forth word to access a system millisecond or microsecond clock, as a means of seeding the pseudorandom number generator.